wp-plugins/orbisius-simple-feedback/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Tested with WP 4.1
+* Do not render if it's an ajax request
+* Removed the width so it doesn't block elements under it

 = 1.0.5 =
 * Made the IPs to be unique (the plugin uses multiple ways to find the IP)
 * Added an option in the settings to enable/disable powered by